fernphy/ftolr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-ftolr provides access to the Fern Tree of Life (FTOL) and related datasets.
+ftolr is an R package that provides access to the [Fern Tree of Life (FTOL)](https://fernphy.github.io/) and related datasets.

 ## Installation